Cleverly said he would welcome Xi Jinping's role in Ukraine-Russia peace process - ExBulletin

 The UK would welcome an intervention by Chinese President Xi Jinping to help broker a peace deal between Ukraine and Russia, according to the Foreign Secretary.

-Speaking during a visit to the United States, James Cleverly said Britain would not be critical if Mr Xi chose to use his significant degree of influence with Russian President Vladimir Putin to achieve a just and lasting peace settlement.
+Speaking during a visit to the United States, James Cleverly said Britain would not be critical if Mr Xi chose to use his “significant degree of influence” with Russian President Vladimir Putin to achieve to a “just and lasting” peace settlement.

 The cabinet minister also warned the West that it must be ready for kyiv’s planned spring offensive lest it achieve a breakthrough against Russian troops.